witcher3map/witcher3map/README.md

 Credits & Licence
 --------------------------------------
+Created by [untamed0](https://github.com/untamed0).
 Licensed under [CC BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/4.0/).
-Big thank you to [@DesignGears](https://twitter.com/DesignGears) for map & asset extraction
+With help from [mcarver](https://github.com/mcarver) and the other [contributors](https://github.com/untamed0/witcher3map/graphs/contributors).
+Thanks to [@DesignGears](https://twitter.com/DesignGears) & [hhrhhr](https://github.com/hhrhhr) for map & asset extraction.

-The Witcher 3, logo, icons &amp; map are the property of [CD PROJEKT RED](http://en.cdprojektred.com/) and are used without permission
+The Witcher 3, logo, icons &amp; map are the property of [CD PROJEKT RED](http://en.cdprojektred.com/) and are used without permission.
+Under section 9.4 of the CD PROJEKT RED [User Agreement](http://bar.cdprojektred.com/regulations/), "If you create your User Generated Content using any of CD PROJEKT RED graphics, audio, video, text or any other content - you may use it and share for personal enjoyment, but we do not allow any use of it for financial profit.".

 This software uses the following libraries developed by third parties, and are licenced seperately;
 * [jQuery](http://jquery.com) (MIT)